djalmajr07/SQL_CHALLENGE/Case 2 - Pizza Runner/README.md

 specially from customer C.

 ## Conclusion
-I used various SQL functions to solved the questions : Aggregate functions( COUNT, SUM), Windows functions (ROW_NUMBER, RANK,DENSE_RANK), filtering and sorting functions (WHERE, ORDER BY, GROUP BY), date functions (DATEADD) and used CTE with complex sub queries, ETC.
+I used various SQL functions to solve the questions : Aggregate functions( COUNT, SUM), Windows functions (ROW_NUMBER, RANK,DENSE_RANK), filtering and sorting functions (WHERE, ORDER BY, GROUP BY), date functions (DATEADD) and used CTE with complex sub queries, ETC.
 MYSQL inside DBeaver was used for solving this case study.